growth-kitchen/gk.tech-test/README.md

 - Please write some sort of automated tests.
 Again, you choose what type(s) of tests to write and how.

+- As a guideline, try to demonstrate "an example of one of each".
+Show an example of a usage of a hook, an example of a React component, how you'd handle an error, an example of some CSS, a test, and so on.
+If you can write one test, for instance, we know you'll know how to write more tests.
+If you can write some CSS, we know you'll know how to write more styles.
+Don't spend time writing several examples of the same thing.

 ## How long should I spend on this test? ⏲️

 We are conscious of people's personal time, so we didn't want to create a test that would take up too much time.
 Ideally, you should be able to complete this task in more or less 2-3 hours.